maxwofford/dotfiles/README.md

 # Dotfiles

+This is my configuration repo.
+There are many like it, but this one is mine.

-Repo of my personal aliases and bash configurations that I use [rcm](https://github.com/thoughtbot/rcm) to manage.
+I use [rcm](https://github.com/thoughtbot/rcm) to manage it.
 Feel free to fork or pull request!

 ## License